chersonio/TravelExperience/README.md

 # TravelExperience - Group project for PeopleCert
-It all started from a "Hello World!",
+It all started from a "Hello World!".
 Now we give people the posibility to travel around the world!

 Project contributors